 Question 12: If your county has selected one or more strategies to implement with MHSA funds that are not listed in Section IV, please describe those strategies in detail including how they are transformational and how they will promote the goals of the MHSA.

-All of the strategies proposed in this program are listed in Section IV and promote the goals of the MHSA.
+All strategies are listed in Section IV.

 Question 13: Please provide a timeline for this work plan, including all critical implementation dates.